ekimb/rust-mdbg/README.md

 These parameters will give reasonable assemblies but far from optimal.
 We experimentally found that best results are often obtained with `k` values within 20-40, `l` within 10-14, and `d` within 0.001-0.005.
 Setting `k` and `d` such that the ratio k/d is slightly below the read length appears to be an effective strategy.

-For better results, try the multi-k strategy (see Multi-k assembly section).

 ## Performance